 Thank you for visiting our page, please keep returning for regular updates to find out what we have been doing.

-All book bags will be sent home on a Friday and will need to be returned to school the following Monday so that they can be changed in the week by Mrs West or Miss Finlay when they hear them reading.
+All book bags will be sent home on a Friday and will need to be returned to school the following Monday so that they can be changed in the week by Miss Finlay when she hears them reading.
 Please also check for any letters that have been placed in the bag.
 Key Person books are no longer filled in now that the children are in Year 1.

 Children can bring in a water (and only water) in a named bottle so if they get thirsty they have access to a drink throughout the day.